joerivanveen/each-domain-a-page/readme.txt

 = Example of setting up the plugin: =

-Suppose you have a Wordpress website 'my-website.com' on ip address 12.34.56.789, and you want a landing page for 'www.example.com'
+Suppose you have a WordPress website 'my-website.com' on ip address 12.34.56.789, and you want a landing page for 'www.example.com'

 1. adjust the DNS A records of your domain 'www.example.com' to point to the same ip-address as your main domain, 12.34.56.789 in this example

-2. in your hosting environment the extra domain must point to the Wordpress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar
+2. in your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar

 3. create a page or post with a slug 'example-com'

-If your Wordpress sits in the root of your main domain, you are done.
+If your WordPress sits in the root of your main domain, you are done.
 Visit your 'www.example.com' domain to see it work.

-= Wordpress is installed in a subfolder =
+= WordPress is installed in a subfolder =

 If your WordPress installation is in a subfolder of your main domain (as with my site: joerivanveen.com/blog) and you point your domains to that subfolder (as you probably should), you need to take an extra step for this to work.